-Kate is a frequent speaker and guest lecturer at bar associations, educational institutions, and law firms.
-Kate is actively involved in the District of Columbia’s Women’s Bar Association, where she leads the Membership Committee.
-In September 2018, the Association named Kate the winner of its coveted “Mussey-Gillett Shining Star Award” that recognizes members who make extraordinary contributions to advance the mission of the Association.
-Kate is also a member of the Legal Network for Gender Equity.
+Kate is a frequent speaker and guest lecturer at bar associations, educational institutions, and law firms, and she is on the faculty at the University of Iowa College of Law, where she teaches a D.C.-based seminar.
+Kate is actively involved in the District of Columbia’s Women’s Bar Association, which named Kate the winner of its coveted “Mussey-Gillett Shining Star Award” in 2019.

 Kate was recognized as one of a handful of Employment “Rising Stars” by Law360 in 2019.
 In 2017, Kate earned recognition as one of 40 Washington, D.C.
 “Rising Stars” from the National Law Journal.